 18. Shall I share my opinion on your best friend (while I do not have a high opinion)?

+Here is one of the controversial questions to ask your boyfriend or girlfriend that is sure to open Pandora’s box in your relationship.
 Unless asked, these questions are an invitation to trouble.
 We all are entitled to have our own opinions, but they need not be said all the time.
-You needn’t like the best friend, but maybe keep your thoughts to yourself.
+You needn’t like their best friend, but maybe keep your thoughts to yourself.

 19. Can we put the marriage plans on hold for some time (without a concrete reason)?